Death Literacy Intros: sex, end of life, and death

 If self-pleasure, or new ways of being pleasured and sexual with your intimate partner/s needs some inventiveness due to changing physical capacities, then sex toys are a sensible way to go.
 In these days of online purchasing and research one commonly overlooked venue for shopping, self-education and (hopefully!) a safe space for exploring new options is your local brick and mortar adult shop.
 This is a bit of a generalisation, but adult shop staff are usually well-trained in their product lines, many often have used a range of the products on offer (there are a LOT of training days offered by suppliers to adult shop staff), and some staff members are in the lifestyle - so you are going to probably have your questions answered honestly and fully.
 I did this myself some time back when I had some older clients who were experiencing recent bereavement, and I recognised that I had a gap in my own knowledge base when the subject of masturbation came up.
 I promised to do my research, and promptly did so later that week.

-One of the greatest experiences of my life was walking into our brand new adult shop and talking to the manager about vibrators and dildos appropriate for older skin/tissue.
+One of the greatest experiences of my life was walking into our brand new adult shop and talking to the manager about vibrators and dildos appropriate for older skin/tissue and arthritic wrists.
 An hour and a half later I was much better informed with specialist information for older women and men alike, had had several really good laughs with the highly-capable store manager, and had a new connection that has blossomed into genuine friendship.
 I began attending adult education sex classes on a monthly basis and have even stepped in an presented one month when the usual teacher was unavailable - and yup, you guessed it, vibrators and electric toys was my subject matter that evening.
 I am very fond of the saying 'latex is our friend!' in terms of safe sex, but now I also include 'silicon is AWESOME!' for many sex toys.

 Some of us ultimately prefer shopping online for toys, and there are many possible outlets so it does pay to do your research - however do bear in mind that all cheap brand and novelty toys should be skin tested if you are unsure of the material content.
 Try rubbing the toy on your inner wrist and wait 20 minutes.
 If you do not have skin reaction within that time it is probably safe for your more intimate skin.
 Do always remember to use the correct lube for the material you are using, ask your supplier or local adult shop contact for details if you are not sure which one to use.
 This is a good overview read of lube types - including pervertibles in the kitchen - but do double-check with your local adult store or trusted purchasing source if you are ever in any doubt; putting silicone lube on a silicone toy is a quick way to throw lots of money away, for example.